kumarchandan53/CNLAB2/README.md

 ## What this is

-For this lab, a packet capture (`chandan1.pcapng`) was taken in Wireshark while accessing two websites from the terminal using `curl`:
+For this lab, a packet capture (`chandan.pcapng`) was taken in Wireshark while accessing two websites from the terminal using `curl`:

 1. `http://neverssl.com/` — a plain HTTP site